 Do you enjoy the refreshing taste of a nice, cold post-race brew?
 If so, you are among company.
-Runners of all kinds gravitate in droves toward the frothy stuff, after a big race or to celebrate the day’s long run.
-Some races even serve beer at the ﬁnish line.
-Perfect motivation to run a little faster, if you ask me.
+Runners of all kinds gravitate to the frothy stuff, after a big race or to celebrate the day's long run.
+Some races even serve beer at the finish line, which is the perfect motivation to run a little faster, if you ask me.

 Aside from being the nectar of the gods (the ancient Egyptian ones, that is), some studies point to beer as a good post-run drink choice.
-According to a study published at Granada University in 2007, a pint of the good stuff can rehydrate you as quickly as the same amount of water.
-Not to mention beer contains salts, sugars and carbohydrates that can replace nutrients and calories lost during your run.
-This is all in addition to beer’s amazing thirst-quenching abilities.
+According to a study published at Granada University in 2007, a pint can rehydrate you as quickly as the same amount of water.
+Beer also contains salts, sugars and carbohydrates that can replace nutrients and calories lost during your run.
+This is all in addition to beer's amazing thirst-quenching abilities.

 If you're like me, just about any beer will do after a big race.
 But for the connoisseur of inventive branding, the following beers might be right up your alley.

-Running the next Boston Marathon?
-Sam Adams has brewed this small batch low-alcohol lager in its namesake.
-Only 45 Boston-area establishments are getting it this year, so it’s just about as rare as earning a bib for the Boston Marathon itself.
+Speaking of Boston, Sam Adams has brewed this small batch low-alcohol marathon lager for the past seven years.
+They make a limited quantity, so it's just about as rare as earning a bib for the Boston Marathon itself.

 Here's to enjoying a frosty pint after your race.
 As always, drink responsibly and live to race again.